How to start a new Vivado project to create a testbench for programming with Verilog or VHDL languages.

 The setting should be checked and changed.

-Now everything should be ready to our first simulation!
+Now everything should be ready for our first simulation!
 We click on the left panel on “Run simulation” and the simulation view will open.